NetApp-StorageGRID/xRay/README.md

 #  xRay
-### Extract metadata from your S3 buckets and analyze in hadoop or search in elastic search
+### Extract metadata from your S3 buckets and analyze in hadoop/spark or search in elastic search

 xRay enables simple extraction of your S3 metadata into two data formats